 - Subsidence (where a building control application is required)

-- Major works to floorboards and joists (where a building control application is required)
+- Major works to joists (where a building control application is required)

-- Moving internal structural walls (where a building control application is required)
+- Moving internal structural walls (supported by a building control application)

 - Re-constitution of the interior of the dwelling (e.g changing a house to flats)

-One of our Inspectors must see the repairs that are needed before works have started or at least before they are completed.
+One of our Inspectors must see the repairs in progress or at least before they are completed.

-If you apply for the exemption after works are finished, it will not be granted.
+IMPORTANT:- If you apply for the exemption after works have finished, it will not be granted.